Understanding Ketamine

 1. What is Ketamine?

 For decades, ketamine was known primarily as a safe, dependable anesthetic used in hospitals worldwide.
-However, a major breakthrough occurred when researchers discovered that in much lower, "sub-anesthetic" doses, ketamine acts as a powerful, rapid-acting intervention for mental health.
+However, a major breakthrough occurred when researchers discovered that in much lower, "sub-anesthetic" doses, ketamine acts as a powerful, rapid-acting intervention for mental health and well-being.

-2. The "Physical" Side of Depression and Stress
+2. The "Physical" Side of Depression, Stress and Burnout

-We often talk about depression as a "chemical imbalance," but modern science shows it is also a physical issue involving the brain’s structure.
+We often talk about depression and burnout as a "chemical imbalance," but modern science shows it is also a physical issue involving the brain’s structure.

 3. Why Ketamine is Different from SSRIs